2019-ncovgroup/data/index.md

 * These numbers do not account for de-duplication, within or between datasets.

 ## Dataset Downloads
 Follow the links below to access canonical SMILES, molecular fingerprints, descriptors, and images (png format) for each dataset.
-The links in the final row provide access to all SMILES, fingerprints, and images, respectively.
+The links in the final row provide access to all SMILES, fingerprints, descriptors, and images, respectively.

 Key | Canonical SMILES | Fingerprints | Descriptors | Images
 :-: | :-: | :-: | :-:  | :-: